wguillioli/music_lyrics/README.md

 In this project, I apply basic text-mining techniques to these lyrics.
 I begin by identifying the most common words and then examine the emotional tone of these words.
 Next, I explore how individual words contribute to the overall emotional landscape of an album.
 Finally, I investigate how words combine together to provide deeper insights, highlighting some of the limitations of relying solely on single-word or unigram analysis.

 ### Data
-The lyrics were obtained from AZLyrics.
-Each song is an individual text file under each album.
-See them [here](data/).
+The lyrics dataset was sourced from AZLyrics, with each song stored as an individual text file organized by album.
+The dataset can be accessed [here](data/).

 ### Manuscript
-To see the R code and the generated final report in PDF format visit the [ms folder](ms/).
+The accompanying R code and the final report in PDF format are available in the [manuscript folder](ms/).
 To see the PDF click [here](ms/music_lyrics.pdf).

-### Author
-Walter Guillioli